maziac/DeZog/documentation/Usage.md

 - filter: A string with a reg expression substitution to pre-filter the file before reading.
 Used to read-in other formats than Savannah-z80asm, z88dk or sjasmplus.
 E.g. ```"/^[0-9]+\\s+//"```: This is a sed-like regular expression that removes the first number from all lines.
 Default: undefined.
 If you use Savannah-z80asm, z88dk or sjasmplus you should omit this field.
 - addOffset: (default=0): The number given here is added to all addresses in the list file.
-Useful for z88dk format.
+(Note: this was used in the past to get correct addresses for z88dk.
+Nowadays you should use the "z88dkMapFile" parameter instead and remove "addOffset".)
+- z88dkMapFile: Is **required only for z88dk**.
+The map file is required to correctly parse the label values and to get correct file/line to address associations.

 Here is an example to use for the **z88dk-z80asm**: